-- You are an active employee and you (and your spouse - regardless of spouse's age) are enrolled in the employer health plan; - You (and your spouse regardless of spouse's age) want to delay payment of Part B premium; - You still want contributions to be made to your HSA (as long as you are not enrolled in Medicare and you are enrolled in the HDP).
+spouse - regardless of spouse's age) are enrolled in the employer health plan.

+- You (and your spouse regardless of spouse's age) want to delay payment of Part B premium. - You still want contributions to be made to your HSA (as long as you are not enrolled in Medicare and you are enrolled in the HDP).

 Caution: If you are preparing to retire and you or your spouse are age 65 or older or turning 65 soon, it is critically important that you contact the Social Security Administration to enroll in Medicare Part A and Part B. If you delay, your Medicare enrollment can be delayed and you may be subject to a higher Part B premium.
-After you retire, Medicare becomes primary for you and your covered spouse.
+After you retire, Medicare becomes primary for you and your Medicare-eligible spouse.
 You may be eligible for your employer's retiree plan but only if you are enrolled in both Medicare Part A and Part B.